lino-framework/book/docs/specs/users.rst

         be unique but should provide a reasonably identifying function.

-    .. attribute:: profile
+    .. attribute:: user_type

-        The profile of a user is what defines her or his permissions.
+        The user_type of a user is what defines her or his permissions.

-        Users with an empty `profile` field are considered inactive and cannot log in.
+        Users with an empty `user_type` field are considered inactive and cannot log in.